 The creation and importance that art and beauty play in our daily lives has always interested me.
-Through the Reflecting Nature touring exhibition collaboration with Mark Ware, we are trying to achieve scientific engagement from the public on a topic that influences our everyday life – understanding beauty/visual preference.
+Through the Reflecting Nature collaboration with Mark Ware, we are conducting scientific engagement activities with the public on a topic that influences our everyday life – understanding beauty and visual preference.

 Psychologists have long known that the environment in which we spend time in is important, and that nature has particularly beneficial properties.
 The Reflecting Nature project aims to provide insights in to the role individual differences play in aesthetic responses to natural and built environments.
 We are exploring how these responses can be enhanced and magnified using artistic outputs to provoke particular psychological states.
-The potential impact of the findings include dissemination of the ideas into immersive environments and design interventions that can be used to increase psychological states and stress recovery responses (making people feel better).
-These can be used in a number of environments in which immobility is high (hospitals, prisons, schools and even space travel).
-The project and collaboration are providing a unique and fantastic opportunity to make a difference to the lives of many.’
+The potential impact of the findings include dissemination of the ideas into immersive environments, and design interventions, that can be used to increase psychological states and stress recovery responses (making people feel better).
+It is hoped that this collaboration will have a positive impact on the design of a number of environments in which immobility is high (e.g. hospitals, prisons, schools and even space travel).
+For me, this collaboration is proving to be a unique and fantastic opportunity to make a difference to the lives of many.’

-As well as being able to enjoy the artworks, those attending the Reflecting Nature exhibition will also be able to contribute data to a scientific project being led by the University of Staffordshire psychologists that is designed to look at how we respond to artwork, and different environments.
-Members of the public are taking part during workshops using eye tracking equipment and by performing specially designed response tasks.
+As well as being able to enjoy the artworks, those attending the Reflecting Nature exhibition have also had the opportunity to contribute data to a scientific project being led by the University of Staffordshire psychologists that is designed to look at how we respond to artwork, and different environments.
+Members of the public are taking part during workshops using eye tracking equipment and by performing specially designed response tasks conducted at Staffordshire University.

 Mark says, ‘Most of my art since having a severe stroke in 1996 has been touched by my disability and as a result I have become increasingly interested in how my subjective experiences have been altered by my brain injury.
 The Reflecting Nature collaboration and the wavelength project’s other activities are allowing me to explore subjects that are of profound interest to all artists: why we create art, how we respond to art and how art is intrinsically linked to our interactions with the natural environment.’